solo-io/workshops/istio-day2/1-deploy-istio/04-ingress-gateway.md

                  exec:
                    command: ["sh", "-c", "sleep 5"]
 ```
+{% hint style="info" %}
-> :memo: This uses the `empty` profile and enables the `istio-ingressgateway` component.
+This uses the `empty` profile and enables the `istio-ingressgateway` component.
+{% endhint %}

 Let's install it with a revision that matches the control plane:

 ```bash
 istioctl install -y -n istio-system -f labs/04/ingress-gateways.yaml --revision 1-8-3